-On May 21, 2003, the Florida Third District Court of Appeal vacated the Dade County court's judgment and decertified the class.
-On September 22, 2003, the court of appeal denied plaintiffs' attempts to reinstate the judgment.
-Plaintiffs have sought review of Engle by the Florida Supreme Court.
-Even if the Florida Supreme Court were not to accept the appeal or to accept the appeal and rule in favor of the defendants, plaintiffs would not have exhausted all of the appellate options available to them as they could seek review of the case by the U.S. Supreme Court.
 Therefore, we cannot assure you that Lorillard will ultimately prevail on appeal.
-In the event that the circuit court's \$16.3 billion punitive damages judgment against Lorillard is ultimately upheld, the amount of that judgment would significantly exceed the assets of Lorillard and result in a liquidation or bankruptcy of Lorillard.
+In the event that the circuit court's \$16.3 billion punitive damages judgment against Lorillard is ultimately upheld, the amount of that judgment would significantly exceed the assets of Lorillard.
+Even if the circuit court's \$16.3 billion punitive damages judgment were reduced, the reduced amount of the final judgment might ultimately exceed the assets of Lorillard and result in a liquidation or bankruptcy of Lorillard.
 The failure to prevail on appeal in the Engle case would have a significant adverse effect on the results of operations and financial condition of Lorillard and could result in the loss of all or substantially all of the value of any outstanding shares of Carolina Group stock.
-See Note 12 of the Notes to the Consolidated Condensed Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2003, which is incorporated by reference into this prospectus supplement, for a more detailed discussion of the Engle case.
+See Note 14 of the Notes to the Consolidated Condensed Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2004, which is incorporated by reference into this prospectus supplement, for a more detailed discussion of the Engle case.

 In exchange for a \$200.0 million payment by Lorillard, the class in the Engle case agreed to a stay of execution of its punitive damages judgment until appellate review is completed.
 We refer to this agreement as the Engle Agreement.
 If Lorillard, Inc.'s balance sheet net worth (as determined in accordance with generally accepted accounting principles in effect as of July 14, 2000) falls below \$921.2 million, the stay pursuant to the agreement would terminate and, if the Florida Third District Court of Appeal was reversed and the judgment reinstated, the class would be free to challenge the separate stay granted in favor of Lorillard pursuant to Florida legislation enacted in May of 2000.
-As of September 30, 2003, Lorillard, Inc. had a balance sheet net worth of approximately \$1.3 billion.
+As of September 30, 2004, Lorillard, Inc. had a balance sheet net worth of approximately \$1.3 billion.
 The Florida legislation limits to \$100.0 million the amount of an appellate bond required to be posted in order to stay execution of a judgment for punitive damages in a certified class action.
 If the agreed upon stay were terminated, a successful challenge of the statutory stay of execution could result in Lorillard's bankruptcy and in the loss of all or substantially all of the value of any outstanding shares of Carolina Group stock.
 Pursuant to the Engle Agreement, the stay remains in place until all appellate activity is concluded.
-Plaintiffs are seeking review of the case by the Florida Supreme Court.
-It is possible that the appeal will not be concluded until the U.S. Supreme Court either refuses to grant certiorari or grants certiorari and rules on the appeal in Engle, which means that the Engle Agreement could remain in place for several more years.
+It is possible that the plaintiffs' appeal will not be concluded until the U.S. Supreme Court either refuses to grant certiorari or grants certiorari and rules on the appeal in Engle, which means that the Engle Agreement could remain in place for several more years.

-The Engle Agreement may affect Lorillard's payment of dividends to Loews and thereby inhibit Loews's ability or willingness to pay dividends on Carolina Group stock
+The Engle Agreement may affect Lorillard's payment of dividends to Loews and thereby inhibit Loews's ability or willingness to pay dividends on Carolina Group stock.

 Under the Engle Agreement, described immediately above, if Lorillard, Inc. does not maintain a balance sheet net worth of at least \$921.2 million, the stay pursuant to the agreement would terminate.
 Because dividends from Lorillard, Inc. to Loews are deducted from the balance sheet net worth of Lorillard, Inc., the Engle Agreement may affect the payment of dividends by Lorillard, Inc. to Loews.
-For a description of the Engle

-Agreement, see the immediately preceding risk factor and Note 12 of the Notes to the Consolidated Condensed Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2003, which is incorporated by reference into this prospectus supplement.
+For a description of the Engle Agreement, see the immediately preceding risk factor and Note 14 of the Notes to the Consolidated Condensed Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2004, which is incorporated by reference into this prospectus supplement.